brijeshgzp05/Data-Leakage-explained-in-ipython-notebook/README.md

 answer we will get will be quite interesting.
 Some will say that a portion of data will be masked or removed accidentally while training.
 Is it not?
 But here is the answer.
 Sometimes when we train a model and test it, the accuracy we get is very high and no overfitting occurs.
 We think that the model is ready to be deployed and we deploy it.
 Boom, it fails in production.
-You do not get same level of performance in production as you got in testng.
+You do not get same level of performance in production as you got in testing.
 This is often called data leakage.

 ### There are many situations where data leakage can be found.
 Some of them are explained here: